 Expected Upcoming Milestones

-- Initiation of a pharmacokinetic safety trial of multiple doses of Oral CR845 in hemodialysis patients to define bioequivalent tablet strengths to inform the Company’s ability to develop an oral tablet formulation for moderate-to-severe uremic pruritus.
+- Data expected in the second quarter of 2017 from a pharmacokinetic safety trial of multiple doses of Oral CR845 in hemodialysis patients to define bioequivalent tablet strengths to inform the ability to develop an oral tablet formulation for moderate-to-severe uremic pruritus.

-Research and Development (R&D) Expenses: R&D expenses were $8.5 million in the first quarter of 2016 compared to $3.4 million in the same period of 2015.
-The higher R&D expenses in the first quarter of 2016 were principally due to a net increase in direct preclinical studies and clinical trial costs, consultant services in support of preclinical studies and clinical trials, an increase in payroll and related costs for R&D personnel, the acceleration of amortization of the leasehold improvements at our Shelton, Connecticut facility prior to the relocation of our corporate headquarters to Stamford, Connecticut and increased rent.
+Research and Development (R&D) Expenses: R&D expenses were $20.8 million in the first quarter of 2017 compared to $8.5 million in the same period of 2016.
+The higher R&D expenses in the first quarter of 2017 were principally due to a net increase in direct clinical trial costs and an increase in payroll and related costs for R&D personnel.

-Cash and Cash Equivalents and Marketable Securities Position: As of March 31, 2016, cash and cash equivalents and marketable securities totaled $96.2 million compared to $106.7 million at December 31, 2015.
-The decrease in the balance of cash and cash equivalents and marketable securities primarily resulted from $9.8 million of cash used in operations and $0.8 million of cash that was restricted to serve as collateral for the letter of credit issued to the landlord of our Stamford, Connecticut lease.
+Cash and Cash Equivalents and Marketable Securities Position: At March 31, 2017, cash and cash equivalents and marketable securities totaled $36.8 million compared to $58.3 million at December 31, 2016.
+The decrease in the balance of cash and cash equivalents and marketable securities primarily resulted from cash used in operations of $21.6 million.

-Based on timing expectations and projected costs for current clinical development plans, Cara expects that its existing cash and cash equivalents and available-for-sale marketable securities as of March 31, 2016 will be sufficient for the Company to fund its operating expenses and capital expenditure requirements through the end of the first quarter of 2018, without giving effect to any potential milestone payments under existing collaborations.
+Based on timing expectations and projected costs for current clinical development plans, Cara expects that its existing cash and cash equivalents and available-for-sale marketable securities will be sufficient for the Company to fund its operating expenses and capital expenditure requirements into 2019, without giving effect to any potential milestone payments under existing collaborations.

 Cara management will host a conference call today at 4:30 p.m.
-ET to discuss its first quarter 2016 financial results and provide a business update.
+ET to discuss first quarter 2017 financial results and provide a business update.

 An archived webcast recording will be available on the Cara website beginning approximately two hours after the call.